mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 doing a study right now.
 Um, work culture and what motivates people and productivity, satisfaction, happiness, and a lot of people deal with not that new and shiny thing, right.
-They work with, you know, established technologies and.
-What I've seen from the interviews that I did is that people are not only motivated by, you know, the new and Chinese thing, but really the, the value also that they bring with their, with the product, for example, or sometimes it's just the people that you're working with that are very, very energizing and, you know, bring your motivation.
+They work with, you know, established technologies.
+What I've seen from the interviews that I did is that people are not only motivated by, you know, the new and Chinese thing, but really the, the value also that they bring with the product, for example, or sometimes it's just the people that you're working with that are very, very energizing and, you know, bring your motivation.
 And I have seen it as quite diverse and really depending on the company and the